Cambalab/ns-vue-radio/README.md

 # Build, watch for changes and run the application for development
 tns run <platform> --bundle --env.development

+# Build, watch for changes and run the application using json_data
+tns run <platform> --bundle --env.jsondata
 ```

 # Clean the NativeScript application instance (i.e. rm -rf dist)